ZHANITEST/json4p/README.md

 json4p
 ======
-json API for P language.(Alpha qulity yet..)
+json API for P language(using pyimport function).

 It's just for fun, so i don't want report about this.
 Sorry.